Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Figure Out if You Really Owe the Money

 Once you've verified that you're dealing with a legitimate debt collector, your next step is to make sure you really owe the money they say you do.
-By law, debt collectors are required to provide you with certain information about your debt, including:
+By law, debt collectors are required to provide you with a debt validation letter (also called a debt validation notice) that shows certain information about your debt in writing.
+Debt validation letters can be sent via mail or e-mail.
+Information provided on a debt validation letter should include:

 • The original creditor you owe money to